Delilah Dirk: Reception

 The Turkish Lieutenant received many positive reviews.
 Reviewers for Comic Alliance wrote that "Delilah Dirk reminds me of the best aspects of classic Disney movies, but skews towards a much more mature audience without being "adult" in a way that could turn off some readers" and "sassy lady protagonists are my jam so it's unsurprising that I really enjoy Delilah Dirk.
 Tony Cliff is an excellent storyteller who keeps the action constantly moving.
 But most importantly for a book about a sassy lady, he pulls off excellent body language and facial expressions".
 Reviewing the Turkish Lieutenant, a CBR.com reviewer called it "a charming story, saying that "Cliff really makes the friendship between Dirk and Selim feel real...
 These are two fascinating characters who have good chemistry with each other, and the fact that Cliff's writing is so often funny as well as insightful makes this an even more delightful read".
 It also received positive comments from Boing Boing, io9, and Wired.

 Delilah Dirk and the Turkish Lieutenant was a New York Times bestseller in 2013.
 It was named both A Publishers Weekly Best Children's Book of 2013 and Best Teen Book of 2013 by Kirkus Reviews.
-It was also nominated for an Eisner Award for Best Digital Comic in 2012 and has also received Shuster and Harvey nominations.
+It was also nominated for an Eisner Award for Best Digital Comic in 2012 and also received Shuster and Harvey nominations.
+Delilah Dirk: Practical Defence Against Piracy was nominated for an Eisner Award for Best Webcomic in 2023.